madkiss/openstackinaction4/README.md

 ## A fresh perspective on globally distributed OpenStack

 Martin G. Loschwitz
-OpenStack In Action 4, Paris
+Suisse OpenStack User Group Meetup, Geneva
-December 5, 2013
+December 6, 2013

 These slides rely on reveal.js and qrcode.js, which they expect to be checked out into sibling directories named `reveal.js` and `qrcodejs`,